MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-streaming.md

 ## Create a target table and define the policy

-Create a table to receive the streaming ingestion data and define its related policy.
+Create a table to receive the streaming ingestion data and define its related policy using the Azure portal or programmatically in C\#.

 ### [Portal](#tab/azure-portal)